 Even though some of the ideas, readings and tasks we'll ask you to engage with are really challenging, we will give you lots of help and support in building towards (and then planning beyond) your Final Essay.
-You will have opportunities to get feedback on your Outlines, and to get extra marks for a thoughtful contribution to class.
+You will have opportunities to get feedback on your work towards the Final Essay (in the week 9 draft submission), and to get extra marks for a thoughtful contribution to class.